MarinAndreGirard/MarinAndreGirard.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: The Federal Polytechnic School of Lausanne (EPFL)
+  - name: Swiss Federal Institute of Technology in Lausanne (EPFL)
     url: https://www.epfl.ch/en/

 # Short bio (displayed in user profile at end of posts)